The COVID-19 spring vaccine campaign has launched for those who are eligible.

 Some highlights:

-- Participating pharmacies and health care providers will offer the flu vaccine, along with COVID-19 vaccine; use the Ontario locator website to find a pharmacy and call ahead to be sure.
-Anyone 6 months and older can receive their COVID-19 dose from a pharmacist.
+- Use the Ontario locator website to find a pharmacy and call ahead to be sure.

-- Learn more about other vaccines that are recommended for specific groups:
+Learn more about other vaccines that are recommended for specific groups

 - This vaccine is recommended for those who are 65 years and older and those of any age with specific underlying medical conditions.
-Individuals who are 65 years and older with an certain underlying health conditions may be eligible for a second dose if it has been at least a year since their first dose.
+Individuals who are 65 years and older with certain underlying health conditions may be eligible for a second dose if it has been at least a year since their first dose..

 What you need to know about COVID-19 vaccines: